 In my entire aviation career, there was never a more intense and challenging, yet thoroughly enjoyable period than the five weeks I was fortunate to spend at the elite, Navy Fighter Weapons School (NFWS) - more commonly known as TOPGUN.

 But it was almost not to be.
-During my first cruise with VF-151 embarked aboard the USS Midway, another extraordinary and talented pilot had been tentatively identified to represent our fighter squadron at Top Gun.
+During my first cruise with VF-151, embarked aboard the USS Midway and flying combat missions in Southeast Asia, another extraordinary and talented pilot had been tentatively identified to represent our fighter squadron at Top Gun, Don Symington.
 Then one day, after a brief close air support mission in South Vietnam and thus having extra fuel to spare, my flight lead and I engaged in some ACM (air combat maneuvering) training before our scheduled recovery to the ship.

 The timing was perfect.
-Although still new, the school was rapidly making a real and vitally needed impact upon our Navy fighter community with regard to our tactics, training, and combat results; I had just finished my first combat cruise, and was about to embark on my second; and the air war over North Vietnam had just reignited in earnest, once again after a long halt.
+Although still new, the school was rapidly making a real and vitally needed impact upon our Navy fighter community with regard to our tactics, training, and combat results; I had just finished my first combat cruise, and was about to embark on my second; and the air war over North Vietnam had just reignited in earnest with North Vietnam's Easter Offensive and the North bombing halt rescinded by President Nixon after a long pause.
+[Related]

-Although the first ever Top Gun class convened in 1969, it would not be until the summer of 1972 for Top Gun to finally and formally be commissioned as an entirely separate command.
-Nevertheless within those intervening short three years, initially as a department of, and then later as a detachment of VF-121, it almost immediately became the most major development within Naval Aviation in decades!
+Although the first ever Top Gun class convened in 1969, it would not be until the summer of 1972 for TOPGUN to finally and formally be commissioned as an entirely separate command.
+Nevertheless within those intervening short three years, initially as a department of, and then later as a detachment of the Pacific Fleet Replacement Air Group (RAG) squadron, VF-121, the school almost immediately became the most major development within Naval Aviation in decades!

 [Note: The movie "Top Gun" was released in 1986 - 17 years after the establishment of the real Top Gun.